GovTechSG/CFT-Docs/general/pricing.md

 **CFT Cost = [Cost per Transfer](#cost-per-transfer) + [Cost per GB](#cost-per-gb)**

-The rates for each cost component are shown in the tables below.

 ![pricing](/assets/indicative-pricing.png)

-(Click the image to enlarge.)
+*(Click the image to enlarge.)*

+The following sections will give a more detailed breakdown on these components.

 Note that while final pricing rates are still being reviewed, there are Proposed Pricing and Indicative Pricing rates provided.
 Refer to [Understanding Proposed and Indicative Pricing Rates](#understanding-proposed-and-indicative-pricing-rates) to learn more.